HeXuPKU/SPAGRM.github.io/docs/Step 0b Calculate a IBD file.md

 Before next step, you should have below PLINK binary files:
 ```
 XXX.bed,   XXX.bim,   XXX.fam (XXX should be the same prefix of the PLINK binary files)
+XXX.frq (frq file doesn't necessarily need to have the same prefix as bed, bim, and fam files)
 ```